Sliders (TV series): Broadcast order

-For season two, Fox did not want to resolve the cliffhanger at the end of "Luck of the Draw", preferring to focus instead on brand-new storylines.
-Thus, in "Time Again and World" (the first episode filmed for Season Two), Arturo makes a brief passing reference to the events of "Luck of the Draw."
-This missed cliffhanger was particularly significant as the episode had ended with Quinn being shot in the back.
-Tracy Tormé successfully petitioned for a chance to resolve the cliffhanger, though, which is briefly dealt with in the opening minutes of "Into the Mystic" (the third episode filmed, but the first to air that season) where the life-threatening wound is now merely a flesh wound in his shoulder, allowing for a quick recovery.
+For season two, Fox did not want to resolve the cliffhanger at the end of "Luck of the Draw", preferring to focus, instead, on brand-new storylines.
+Thus, in "Time Again and World" (the first episode filmed for season two), Arturo makes a brief passing reference to the events of "Luck of the Draw".
+This missed cliffhanger was particularly significant, as the episode had ended with Quinn being shot in the back.
+Tracy Tormé successfully petitioned for a chance to resolve the cliffhanger, though, which is briefly dealt with in the opening minutes of "Into the Mystic" (the third episode filmed, but the first to air that season), where the life-threatening wound is now merely a flesh wound in his shoulder, allowing for a quick recovery.
 "Time Again and World" ended up airing sixth in the rotation.

 "Double Cross" was filmed as the premiere for season three.
-In this episode, the audience learns why the Sliders will now be able to slide anywhere between San Francisco and L.A.
+In this episode, the audience learns why the Sliders would now be able to slide anywhere between San Francisco and Los Angeles.
 Fox opted to air "Rules of the Game" first, since it was a more action-oriented episode.

 "The Last of Eden" was filmed before John Rhys-Davies left the show.
 Fox chose to air the episode for the first time on March 28, a full month after Arturo had been written off the show, requiring a new opening scene be added to frame the story as a flashback.

 When the show began airing in reruns on the Sci Fi Channel, Sci Fi restored the original filmed order for season one.
 When the DVDs were released, Universal used the aired order for all seasons.